 - Increase the decomposition of leftover biomass (stumps, trunks), cycling nutrients, growing edible mushrooms, and reducing the biomass available for combustion.

-Volterra completed thinning a section of the forest which was begun by the Junta de Castilla y Leon, removing pine trees, to give more space to the oak and chesnut trees.
-Thinning was carried out with spore oil on the chain saw.
+Volterra only acted in a small section of this forest area which had recently been thinned by the Junta de Castilla y Leon through the removal of mainly pine trees to give more space to the oak and chesnut trees.
+Several oak and pine trees lying around were cut with spore oil on the chainsaw.
+Also, the stumps were treated with spore oil (applied with a brush).
 The area is a chesnut forest of high value that is affected by chestnut blight.
 The idea is that thinning and increasing the fungal population (through the spore oil dispersion) will make this forest more healthy.